nando/redminerb/README.md

 You can see **all the fields available** with `redminerb user me`.

+**To list all the users at the database** you can use the `--all` option.
+Internally it will make as many HTTP requests to the REST API as needed.
+Here the `--limit` option let's manage the maximum number of users it will get with each request (to search, if possible, consider using the `--query` option instead).

 #### Show our info in the Redmine server

     $ redminerb user me